jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 .. cmd:: Locate @smart_qualid

+   Displays the full name of objects from |Coq|'s various qualified namespaces such as terms, modules and Ltac.
+It also displays notation definitions.

+   If the argument is:

-   Displays the full name of objects that end with :n:`@smart_qualid`, thereby showing the module they are defined in.
+   * :n:`@qualid` - displays the full name of objects that end with :n:`@qualid`, thereby showing the module they are defined in.
-   :cmd:`Locate` searches for objects from |Coq|'s various qualified namespaces such as terms, modules and Ltac.

-   .. seealso:: Section :ref:`locating-notations`
+   * :n:`@string {? "%" @ident }` - displays the definition of a notation.  :n:`@string`
+     can be a single token in the notation such as "`->`" or a pattern that matches the notation.
+See :ref:`locating-notations`.

    .. todo somewhere we should list all the qualified namespaces